Active Self-Semi-Supervised Learning for Few Labeled Samples: Experiments

 \subsection{Results on ImageNet}

-We also conduct experiments on a large scale dataset, ImageNet-1k\cite{deng2009imagenet}, which has 1.28 million training images and 50,000 validation images.
-Following previous works\cite{zhang2021flexmatch,wang2022debiased}, we use Resnet-50\cite{he2016deep} as backbone.
-Due to computational resource limitations and in order to provide a stronger baseline, we set hyper-parameters following the method of training based on self-supervised pre-training weights\cite{wang2022debiased} instead of the original Flexmatch\cite{zhang2021flexmatch}.
-Total training epoch is 50.
-The change point $T$ is 32000.
-The same phenomenon is observed in experiments on the ImageNet in Table~\ref{table:imagenet}.
-Our method has better results than the baseline for different sizes of annotation and provides more gain when we have fewer annotations.
+We conducted experiments on the large-scale dataset, ImageNet-1k~\cite{deng2009imagenet}, which has 1.28 million training images and 50,000 validation images.
+Following previous works~\cite{zhang2021flexmatch,wang2022debiased}, we adopted ResNet-50~\cite{he2016deep} as backbone.
+Due to computational resource limitations, we set hyper-parameters following the method of training based on self-supervised pre-training weights~\cite{wang2022debiased, cai2021exponential} instead of the original FlexMatch~\cite{zhang2021flexmatch}.
+The total training epoch is 50, with a change point $T$ at the 4th epoch.